yari-may/ycv/README.md

 The whole project is based on a single responsive page which render the CV infromation included inside the 'cvData.json' file in a nice and well organized way.

+To deploy this web application is only necessary to clone the git repo inside a dedicated host.

+Shortly available a production sample.